October 10, 2025

 The Real-World Problem: Chaos at the Job Site

-• Different floors and scaffolding areas
+• Multiple floors and scaffolding areas

 What Is Line-Item Location Tagging?